NASA-Space-Apps-Challenge-2023/marketplace-backend/README.md

-# Nodo Laboratorios Futuros - Backend API
+# NASA Open Science Marketplace - Backend API

 This project provides a backend API for managing lab spaces, users, and reservations.